yuyi13/Himawari-ANU/README.md

 ## Figure scripts

 This directory provides the scripts to reproduce figures in the article.
-With the absence of input data, they are also not runnable and for reference only though.
+With the absence of input data, they are also not runnable and for reference purposes only though.

 ## Permalink